 Due to Helm’s design, CustomResourceDefinitions (CRDs) are not removed when uninstalling the related chart.
 To do so, you will need to explicitly remove them:

-kubectl delete $(kubectl get CustomResourceDefinition -l='release=istio' -o name -A)
+kubectl delete $(kubectl get CustomResourceDefinition -l='app.kubernetes.io/part-of=istio' -o name -A)